Speaking Engagements and Publications

 Bancography published its triennial Branch Survey, which presents four aspects of branch deployment:

 the number of new branches planned; size and format; cost; staff and equipment configuration.
 Click here to download the survey findings.

-For the 21st consecutive year, Steve Reider will teach a course in “Branch Network Optimization” at the American Bankers Association’s Stonier Graduate School of Banking, June 1 -8, 2023.
+For the 21st consecutive year, Steve Reider taught a course in “Branch Network Optimization” at the American Bankers Association’s Stonier Graduate School of Banking, June 1 -8, 2023.
 For more information, visit the ABA Stonier School’s website.

-Bancography will exhibit at the American Banker’s Association Bank Marketing Conference in Austin September 27-29.
+Bancography exhibited at the American Banker’s Association Bank Marketing Conference in Austin September 27-29.
 For more information visit ABA’s conference website.